Severe Weather in the North East 1901-2010

 29th March 1965 Spring Heat

-Shortly after the early cold, the end of March produced a hot spell, with temps approaching 25 degC.
+Shortly after the early cold, the end of March produced a decent hot spell, with temps approaching 25 degC (21.7 degC in Durham).
 Whitby had it’s warmest day of the entire year.

 13 November – 2 December 1965 Heavy Snowfall

 Snow fell heavily and frequently in this period, often accompanied by strong winds, leading to extensive drifting.
-Ushaw reported a maximum of 56cm of snow over this period.
-The 29th was the snowiest day, with snow nearly 2ft deep in Durham.
-Air pressure dropped to 962mb over the North East, indicating the depth of the storm.
+Ushaw, to the West of Durham reported a maximum of 56cm of snow over this period.
+The 29th November 1965 was the snowiest day, with snow nearly 2ft deep in Durham.
+Air pressure dropped to 962mb over the North East, indicating the severity of the storm.
+Around 160mm of precipitation was recorded in Durham in the spell.

 Ferryhill, Co Durham.
 November 1965.
 Courtesy of Mr. Toon / Moonfields.com